mohamedramadan14/news-feed-posts-feature/ReadME.md

-# Post Feature for Feed Feature 🥇
+# Post Feature For Feed Feature (Social Media) 🥇

-Simple implementation for Post Feature Where Users create accounts and confirm it via email confirmation.Users can create, read, update and delete posts.also users can like and unlike posts and comment on posts and edit and delete likes and comments.
+Simple implementation of a social media post feature.Users can sign up and activate their account via confirmation email.
+They can then create posts, comment on them and like them.

 ## High-Level Design